shivompal/shivompal/README.md

 # 👋 Hi, I’m Shiv Om Pal

+💡 *"Turning ideas into scalable, high-performance applications with precision and creativity."*

 ## 👀 About Me
 I am a passionate **Full-stack Engineer & Software Architect** with expertise in building scalable, secure, and high-performance applications.
 Currently exploring **AI/ML** and its integration into real-world web applications.